-G3.19 Developments (including accesses/driveways) must provide adequate drainage for surface water.

-NCC will resist any development which involves surface water flowing onto the public highway from private accesses or non-highway areas.
-Standing water must be drained away or it can pose a hazard and carry debris etc. onto the highway to the detriment of highway safety.
+Developments must make adequate provision for the disposal of surface water.
+NCC will resist any development that involves surface water flowing onto the highway.
+Standing water can pose a hazard and can also carry extraneous material onto the highway to the detriment of highway safety.

-G3.20 Disposal of surface water run-off from new highways within residential or commercial development should be through a Sustainable Urban Drainage System (SUDS), which incorporates adequate water quality treatment measures where possible.
+G3.19 Disposal of surface water run-off from new highways within residential or commercial development shall be by way of Sustainable Urban Drainage Systems, incorporating adequate anti-pollution measures where achievable.